getsolus/help-center-docs/docs/organization/core-values.md

 ## Stability

 Users want to use a stable operating system, and so do we.
-It's never a good experience when something breaks after downloading and installing updates, and even moreso when you have to get things done.
+It's never a good experience when something breaks after downloading and installing updates, and even more so when you have to get things done.
 Thus, we believe it is important to provide a stable system for people to use.

 There are a few ways we accomplish this: